Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 The Overnight Strategy

 Nighttime leaking requires special tactics.
 I use extra-absorbent pads and position them slightly higher in my bra since I'm lying down.
 Sometimes I'll double up with a washable pad underneath a disposable one for extra protection.
-And yes, I keep my Silver Nursing Cups and spare pads on my nightstand because midnight changes are definitely a thing.
+And yes, I keep my Go Mommy Silver Cups and spare pads on my nightstand because midnight changes are definitely a thing.

 Travel Tips and Tricks